jfo/blag/_drafts/mandelwat.md

 }.bind(this)
 ```

+> `set` here is a value that I'm first normalizing between 0 and 1, then
+> scaling to be between 0 and 16777215.
+Then I'm extracting RGB values in kind
+> from it with some bit twiddling.
+Sorry I'm not explaining that more/better,
-> todo: explain the bit fiddling that turns an iteration score into a color
+> I'm turning the iteration count into a color value is all!

 This is _drastically_ cooler looking.